Version select#

 Must include

-{version}placeholder (replaced at runtime with the actual version)Invalid:
+$VERSION$placeholder (replaced at runtime with the actual version)Can be a full URL:

-https://help.example.com/{version}Or just a path:
+https://help.example.com/$VERSION$Or just a path:

-/docs/{version}Can end with or without trailing slash
+/docs/$VERSION$Can end with or without a trailing slash

 version_select_current#